80/034 - HISTORY OF ARCHITECTURE 1

 Castles of Frederick II

 The masters of the Florentine Renaissance.
-Brunelleschi and Leon Battista Alberti.
+Work of Brunelleschi.
+By Leon Battista Alberti

 Michelangelo.
 Giulio Romano.
 Bramante.
 Raphael.
 Palladio.
 Sansovino.